- Business needs

 - Contact us

 In the industrial and manufacturing world, there has been an extraordinary amount of digital innovation going on in recent years, so the need for specialized IT people is growing.
-Koen Rutten graduated as an electromechanical engineer, quickly went to work as an IT professional.
+Koen Rutten graduated as an electromechanical engineer and soon went to work as an IT professional.
 With Cronos4Industry, he focuses on IT solutions within the industry and manufacturing sector.
 Why is that so important?
 You can read it here.

 In the industrial and manufacturing sector, there are many similarities to the IT business.
 Yet it strikes me that we often speak a different language.
 In order to remove this language barrier, Cronos launched Cronos4Industry.
 We have made our IT section, way of working and services also accessible for the manufacturing industry.